korzin/aws-certified-dev-handbook/handbooks/ec2.md

 ### EBS Volumes

-To now lose temporal data (such as transaction logs on ec2i) you have to unmount ebs and only then shutdown ecwi
+To not lose temporal data (such as transaction logs on ec2i) you have to unmount ebs and only then shutdown ecwi

 An Amazon EBS volume is a durable, block-level storage device that you can attach to a single EC2 instance.